sbn-psi/madi/README.md

 ## Usage - Readiness Check

-By default, MADI does not actually integrate anything, and only runs a readiness check.
+By default, MADI just performs the readiness checks and returns a readiness report, without integrating the delta bundle into the archived bundle.
 You can perform this readiness check with the following command:

 `(venv)  $ /path/to/madi/main.py previous_bundle_directory delta_bundle_directory`